choose0or7/auratutorials-site/README.md

-# Hexo Website
+# Aura Tutorials Website

-The website for Hexo.
-You can see the generated files at [hexojs/hexojs.github.io](https://github.com/hexojs/hexojs.github.io) repository.
+The website for rajaraodv.github.io/auratutorials.
+You can see the generated files at [https://github.com/rajaraodv/auratutorials](https://github.com/rajaraodv/auratutorials) repository.

 ## Getting started